The Amazing Race 25: Development and filming

-At various points throughout the filming of the season, teams encountered host Phil Keoghan on the course where he explained a task to the home audience while the competition continued behind him.
+At various points throughout the filming of the season, teams encountered Phil Keoghan on the course where he explained a task to the home audience while the competition continued behind him.

 For the first time in The Amazing Race history, four teams competed in the season's final leg.
 However, Phil eliminated one team in the middle of the final leg, leaving only three teams racing to the finish line.

-Cast
+Contestants

 The cast included married professional surfers Bethany Hamilton, a shark attack survivor whose story was told in her memoirs and the film Soul Surfer, and Adam Dirks; former Survivor: South Pacific contestants and engaged couple Whitney Duncan and Keith Tollefson; and TNA Wrestling stars Brooke Adams and Robbie Strauss.